csantosbh/Lauen/docs/source/editor.rst

    :param go: A game object instance.

+.. function:: removeGameObjectByIndex(idx)

+   Destroys the game object whose index in the gameObject array is ``idx``.
+This will call its destroy() method before removing it from the gameObjects array.

+   :param idx: The position of the game object in the gameObjects array.

 .. function:: removeGameObjectByInstanceId(id)

    Destroys the game object whose instance id field equals ``id``.
-This will call its destruct() method and remove it from the gameObjects array.
+This will call its destroy() method and remove it from the gameObjects array.

    :param id: The game object instance id.